IBM Model F keyboards

 .

-Model F assemblies are secured together with several tabs surrounding the edges of the assembly, contrasting the plastic rivets most Model Ms employ.
+Model F keyboard assemblies are secured together with several tabs surrounding the edges of the assembly, contrasting the plastic rivets most buckling-spring Model Ms employ.
 This means that the main longevity concern with Model Ms does not apply to Model Fs, but the foam layer is a possible cause for concern as it can invariably degrade with age.
-However, foam degradation typically doesn't result in a major technical fault with the typical side effect being that keys are more prone to rotating in their place.
+However, foam degradation typically doesn't result in a major technical fault, with the typical side effect being that keys are more prone to rotating in their place.
 It only really becomes a significant issue if one opens up the assembly and allows the old foam to uncompress.
 Replacing the foam layer in a Model F is a documented procedure on deskthority.

-IBM 3101, 3104 and 3178 Model F keyboards are known for having a solenoid inside the keyboard.
+Specifically IBM 3101/7485, 3104 and 3178 Model F keyboards are known for having a solenoid inside the keyboard.
 These were called "clicker assemblies" (or some variation of) and were used for indicating when the keyboard was enabled by its host terminal/program and in some causes for issuing conditional cues.
 In recent times, it's also been theorised that it was used to enhance audible feedback, in some ways comparable to the sound pollution of a mechanical typewriter, but this hasn't been confirmed in literature.
 The practice of including solenoids inside keyboards was more widespread with the preceding Model B family and extinct for the succeeding Model M family, but for this handful of Model F keyboards it would engage for each key-press to generate a distinct sound.
 The practice was likely viewed as 'excessive' by the 1980s and these Model Fs only included them since they were for terminals that either had an earlier Model B keyboard with an included solenoid available for it or directly evolved from terminals that had Model B keyboards with included solenoids.
-As of late though, solenoids in keyboards have seen somewhat of a resurgence in popularity, thus IBM 3178 keyboards and Ellipse's reproduction F62 and F77 are sometimes sought after specifically for their solenoids or possible support of them.
+As of late though, solenoids in keyboards have seen somewhat of a resurgence in popularity, thus IBM 3104/3178 keyboards and Ellipse's reproduction F62 and F77 are sometimes sought after specifically for their solenoids or possible support of them.

 PBT dye-sublimated keycaps